robsonoduarte/bytecode-javassist/README.md

 RUN THE TEST:

--add this argumentes for JVM:
+* add this argumentes for JVM:

 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000

-for more information about this arguments see:
+* for more information about this arguments see:

 http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/html/javassist/util/HotSwapper.html